abisubramanya27/Complaints-Classifier/README.md

 '* **Running the program**

  1. Without changing/modifying any files run the python file **driver.py**.
-For each audio file it takes approximately 10 minutes to finish running(includeing the time taken by the classifiers to run).
+When we used a single audio file the program took 10 minutes to finish running and when we used 3 audio files it took approximately 20 minutes to complete.

  2. First the given audio is converted into text file using amazon transcribe.
 A successful call to transcribe will print a json file.
 Importantly the json file contains the job id and other information regarding the job.